gayyaswa/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-* Vehicles were detected in the opposite direction and probably to get better perception for the autonomous vehicle these need to be differentiate as against traffic
+* Vehicles were detected in the opposite direction and probably to get better perception for the autonomous vehicle these need to be differentiated as against traffic
 * In certain angle the vehicle wasn't detected for fewer frames and need to be handled as this was happening at the near vehicle vicinity
 * Having the input features passed at incorrect scale and incorrect color space resulted in lot of false positives.